carbon-language/carbon-lang/llvm/docs/CompileCudaWithLLVM.rst

 How to Build LLVM with CUDA Support
 ===================================

-The support for CUDA is still in progress and temporarily relies on `this patch
-<http://reviews.llvm.org/D14452>`_.
-Below is a quick summary of downloading and
-building LLVM with CUDA support.
-Consult the `Getting Started
-<http://llvm.org/docs/GettingStarted.html>`_ page for more details on setting
+Below is a quick summary of downloading and building LLVM.
+Consult the `Getting Started <http://llvm.org/docs/GettingStarted.html>`_ page for more details on setting up LLVM.
-up LLVM.

 #.
 Checkout LLVM